 How ScreenSkills champions diversity and inclusivity

 Diversity and inclusivity is a key focus of our work and is woven into all our projects and funding.
-Our inclusivity initiatives are designed to attract, develop and advance the most talented individuals regardless of their race, sexual orientation, religion, age, gender, disability status, address, socio-economic background or any other dimension of diversity.
+Our inclusivity initiatives are designed to attract, develop and advance talented individuals regardless of their race, sexual orientation, religion, age, gender, disability status, address, socio-economic background or any other dimension of diversity.

 Support for individuals